 - 2 teaspoons black paste or gel food coloring

 - 1/2 to 3/4 teaspoon yellow paste or liquid food coloring

 - 6 red gumdrops

 - Prepare cake mix according to package directions.
-Pour batter into two greased 8-in. x 4-in. loaf pans.
+Pour batter into two greased 8x4-in. loaf pans.

-- Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to a wire rack to cool completely.

-- Place cakes end to end on a 22-in. x 8-in. covered board.
+- Place cakes end to end on a 22x8-in. covered board.
 Level if needed.
 From the top of one end, form the front of the bus by cutting out a section 1 in. deep and 3 in. long (Save the removed piece for another use.)

 - For frosting, in a large bowl, beat butter and shortening until fluffy.
 Add 6 cups confectioners' sugar, milk, vanilla and salt; beat until smooth.
 Add enough remaining confectioners' sugar until desired consistency is reached.